KratosMultiphysics/Examples/multilevel_monte_carlo/use_cases/wind_engineering_rectangle/README.md

 The power sums and the h-statistics of both the time averaged and time series drag force, base moment and pressure field can be found [here](source/power_sums_outputs).

-We remark that the drag coefficient we estimate from the drag force is consistent with literature [3].
+The drag coefficient we estimate from the drag force is consistent with literature [3].

 ## References

-[1] Makarashvili, V., Merzari, E., Obabko, A., Siegel, A., & Fischer, P. (2017).
-A performance analysis of ensemble averaging for high fidelity turbulence simulations at the strong scaling limit.
-Computer Physics Communications. https://doi.org/10.1016/j.cpc.2017.05.023
+[1] Tosi, R., Núñez, M., Pons-Prats, J., Principe, J. & Rossi, R. (2022).
+On the use of ensemble averaging techniques to accelerate the Uncertainty Quantification of CFD predictions in wind engineering.
+Journal of Wind Engineering and Industrial Aerodynamics. https://doi.org/10.1016/j.jweia.2022.105105

 [2] Ayoul-Guilmard, Q., Núñez, M., Ganesh, S., Nobile, F., Rossi, R., & Tosi, R. (2020).
 D5.3 Report on theoretical work to allow the use of MLMC with adaptive mesh refinement.